How to Run a Snapshot-Based Airdrop on Solana

 - If "include SOL balances" is on, you see at a glance whether each holder is a dead wallet or an active one.

-- Tool exports the result as JSON or CSV.
+- The tool exports the result as JSON or CSV.

 Back up the raw output before you touch it.
-The same list gets reworked across several filtering passes; do not lose the original.
+The same list gets reworked across several filtering passes, so do not lose the original.

 3. Filter the raw list

 The snapshot is not your distribution list.
-Addresses to remove:
+Addresses to take out:

-- CEX wallets (Binance hot wallets, Coinbase, OKX, Kraken).
-Airdropping to them sends tokens to the exchange, not to any of its users.
-Public lists exist; pull one and blocklist it.
+- Exchange wallets (Binance, Coinbase, OKX, Kraken hot wallets).
+Airdropping to them sends tokens to the exchange itself, not to any of its users.
+Public lists exist for these, so pull one and add it to your blocklist.

-- Smart contracts (LP pools, lending vaults, vesting contracts).
-These are program-owned; an airdrop to them locks tokens inside a contract.
+- Smart contracts (liquidity pools, lending vaults, vesting contracts).
+These belong to a program, so an airdrop sent there gets locked inside the contract.

 - Your own team or treasury wallets.
 Do not airdrop to yourself.

 - Dust holders.
-Set a threshold (e.g. balance under 0.001 token); sending to those wallets costs more in fees than the airdrop is worth.
+Set a threshold (for example a balance under 0.001 token).
+Sending to those wallets costs more in fees than the airdrop is worth.

-Sybil filtering is its own subject.
-Three signals worth looking at first:
+Filtering fake accounts is its own subject.
+Three signals worth checking first:

 - Wallet age.
-Most wallets created within 7 days of your snapshot are airdrop farms.
-The Solana holder snapshot tool exposes account creation slot; filter on it.
+Most wallets created within a week of your snapshot are airdrop farms.
+The Solana holder snapshot tool exposes the wallet creation time, so filter on it.

 - On-chain activity.
-Wallets with only token-transfer history and no interaction with any other program are usually bots.
+Wallets with only token-transfer history and no interaction with any other app are usually bots.

 - Transfer patterns.
-The same amount fanning out to many fresh wallets is the classic sybil cluster signal.
+The same amount fanning out to many fresh wallets is the classic fake-account cluster signal.

-Perfect sybil filtering does not exist.
-The target is not "zero sybil"; it is "the economics of running a sybil cluster cost more than the reward".
-Overly aggressive filters cut real users.
+Perfect fake-account filtering does not exist.
+The target is not "zero fakes".
+The target is "running a fake-account farm costs more than the reward".
+Overly aggressive filters cut real users too.

 4. Compute per-wallet amounts